 |Header Sheets||Ensure that each document has a header sheet.||It is better to see a header sheet (as the first page of a

-rather than a Table of Contents (TOC), or even the the first
+document), rather than a Table of Contents (TOC), or even the

 In a validated environment, a header sheet can show information such as the document reference number, the date the document was approved and/or made effective, etc.